 Aboyne Lodge have embarked on an exciting journey to explore growth mindset and its impact on our learning and well-being.
 We would like to take this opportunity to explain this project.

-Recent research suggests that it is our attitudes towards learning that has the greatest effect on our ability to succeed.
+Recent research suggests that it is our attitude towards learning that has the greatest effect on our ability to succeed.

 With a positive and growth mindset, people are able to develop their abilities and accept challenges.
 Therefore at Aboyne Lodge one of our aims this year is to develop growth mindsets in children and staff.